SAGA-DVC/dvc-papers/A_Better_Use_of_Audio-Visual_Cues_Dense_Video_Captioning_with_Bi-modal_Transformer/README.md

 	1. uses previous caption words ($c_1$, $c_2$, $c_3$, ..., $c_{t-1}$), self-attends them,
 	2. then carries out bi-modal attention of $c_{t-1}$ with $A^v$ and $V^a$.
 	3. Then there's a bridge (?)
-	4. Position-wise (?) fully-connected layers
+	4. Position-wise (to encode order info) fully-connected layers
 4. The final representation of the Decoder is used to model the distribution of the next caption word, over the vocabulary ==> FC layer with softmax.

 ### Other stuff